 Histotechnologist Schools

-Many think of their primary care providers as the most important member of their healthcare team, but providing high-quality healthcare goes beyond a clinic.
-For example, when a lab sample is collected, the faster patients and providers know the results, the quicker a disease can be diagnosed and treated or ruled out completely.
+Many think of their primary care providers as the most important healthcare team members, but providing high-quality healthcare goes beyond a clinic.
+For example, when a lab sample is collected, the faster patients and providers know the results, the quicker a disease can be diagnosed, treated, or ruled out completely.

-The National Society for Histotechnology shows that history technologists work in many healthcare facilities, including hospitals, laboratories, pharmaceutical companies, government agencies, and dermatology and MOHS surgery clinics.
+The National Society for Histotechnology shows that histotechnologists work in many healthcare facilities, including hospitals, laboratories, pharmaceutical companies, government agencies, and dermatology and MOHS surgery clinics.

 Read on to learn about histotechnology education programs to prepare for work in this satisfying science-based healthcare career.